LGBT Poet Laureate

 June 2017

-Trudy was appointed LGBT Poet Laureate in February 2016.
-She will hold the post for a term of three years.
+Trudy was appointed LGBT Poet Laureate in February 2016 for an initial term of three years.
 This inaugural post was devised by Camden LGBT Forum to promote LGBT poetry in London and the UK.

 Camp Confidential